rostro36/Notes/Learning group/Seminar.md

 	- The shifts can be active (e.g. distribution drift) or active(intervention, action).
 - Causal generative process is composed of autonomous modules that do not inform or influence each other.

+- Half-sibling entanglement
+	- Two stars don't interfere with each other, but share the same noise (This is true if the stars are a certain amount apart as camera can oversaturate)
+	- Assume additive random Noise f(N)
+	- Assume total information, meaning we can get the f(N) from X.
+		- We can find Q up to a certain c, that gets added If no total information, hope for negligible influence of R, either it is really low or jointly independent and cancel out.
+		- E[(^Q-(Q-E[Q]))^2]=E[Var[f(N|X)]]
+	^Q=Q-E[Q]=Y-E[Y|X]

 ## Problems
 ### Towards causal representational learning
-- Problem SCMs are typically at the 'symbolic' level, they assume the causal variables are given
+- Problem: SCMs are typically at the 'symbolic' level, they assume the causal variables are given
 - Goal: embed an SCM into a a DL model, whose inputs and outputs are high-dimensional and unstructured
 	- given a X construct sparse causal variables S and mechanisms S=f_i(PA_i,U_i), such that we get a disentangled representation on these causal variables
 - Observation: reparametrization trick used by SCMs and deep generative models.
 - Idea: use SCMs for the problem
+### Disentangle noise
+- Problem: signal and noise are of the same magnitude
+- Goal: find a method to disentangle the noise from the signal to allow better predictions
+- Observation: the noise is shared across many datapoints, both in time and spatial
+- Idea: Use half-sibling regression on the datapoints
 ## Methods
 ### Experts
 - Have M different experts, while training, the one that gives the best score for one training sample(that has been tampered with in one mechanism) gets it as training.
 The others ignore that sample.